10 Mistakes in freestyle & how to correct them according to the WEST swimming technique

 (Stretch your front arm slowly while breathing)

-Three – Head goes too high while breathing
+Swimming mistakes 8 – Head goes too high while breathing

 Our survival instinct is to take as much air as possible, and we try to do this while keeping one eye in the water.
 Many times water gets into our nose, causing us to lift our head.
 This creates a drooping of the arm and an immediate sinking of the head, so that we swallow water and almost stop every time we breathe.